Blog Barista: Sam Nadarajan | January 8, 2020 | Developer Tools | Brew time: 6 min

-As you research Jira’s documentation online, you may notice that there are a number of different “Jiras” such as Jira Core, Jira Software, and Jira Service Desk.
+As you research Jira’s documentation online, you may notice that there are a number of different “Jiras” such as Jira Work Management, Jira Software, and Jira Service Management.
 Here is a brief breakdown of their differences:

-Think of Jira Core as the foundation that the rest of the platform is built on.
-If you are using Jira to manage non-technical projects, this is probably what you are using.
-Jira Core provides users with the ability to manage business projects, tasks, and processes.
-Think of a simple to-do application you currently use, add a few extra bells and whistles such as designing workflows, changing the status of issues, collaborating with others, and configuring dashboards, and you have Jira Core.
+Jira Work Management is a foundational project and task management tool for non-technical teams.
+Jira Work Management provides users with the ability to manage business projects, tasks, and processes.
+Think of a simple to-do application you currently use, add a few extra bells and whistles such as designing workflows, scheduling issues on a calendar or timeline view, changing the status of issues, collaborating with others, and configuring dashboards, and you have Jira Work Management.

 As its name implies, this is Atlassian’s answer for service desks within an organization.
-Jira Service Desk serves as a smaller skyscraper to Jira Software that is built on the same Jira Core foundation.
-Jira Service Desk will be addressed in greater detail in an upcoming blog post, but for now understand that Jira Service Desk is a separate product that lives on top of the Jira Core platform.
+Jira Service Management shares functionality native to the Jira platform, so you can still create custom fields, workflows, screens, and more.
+With Jira Service Management, you also receive help desk-specific features, such as a customer portal, embeddable widgets in other applications, customer management, queues, SLAs, and a no-code automation library.
+Jira Service Management will be addressed in greater detail in an upcoming blog post, but for now, understand that Jira Service Management is a separate product built on top of the Jira platform.

 Core Jira Concepts

-Regardless of whether your organization adopts Jira Core, Jira Software, or Jira Service Desk, the following concepts apply to all three.
+Regardless of whether your organization adopts Jira Work Management, Jira Software, or Jira Service Management, the following concepts apply to all three.

 Issues form the building blocks of the Jira ecosystem, and contain configurable information such as details, important dates, the people involved with the issue, and comment threads – among other features.
 Reports and other metrics are predominantly driven by an aggregation of issues.
 If you are working on PROJ-1 or SAMP-323, you are working on different issues.